 I dragged my sister and close friend over to Bryan Kest’s Sunday morning class in hopes of moving something around a little bit, maybe getting a little exercise in.
 And, boy, was I in for the surprise of my life.
 My whole life changed that day.

 Turns out that yoga was everything I ever needed: mind, body, spirit, intensity in a way I never got at the gym.
 From the first day I walked into class, I knew that this was it.
-This was right before the 9-11 tragedy and I guess you could say yoga found me just as I needed it.
+This was right before the 9-11 tragedy in 2001 and I guess you could say yoga found me just as I needed it.

 Up until that point, I worked in the real world.
 Started at ICM, moved on into screenplay development, went from there to work for Microsoft and then helped build a number of Internet companies.
 When I discovered Bryan, I was also getting my MBA at UCLA.

 Within weeks of starting yoga, I began ditching work and school to get to yoga classes.
 I couldn’t get enough.
 One day I told Bryan that all I wanted to do was yoga all day, and he replied "Well, why don’t you?"